douniabendib/LEARN-PYTHON-THE-A-TO-Z-/Functions/README.md

 #  Explanation of the fahrenheit_to_celsius.py

-This repository contains a Python script that converts temperatures from Fahrenheit to Celsius.
+This script converts temperatures from Fahrenheit to Celsius.
 It provides a simple interface for testing the conversion with various Fahrenheit values.

 ## Overview